Lorenson-Cabbana/ansible-role-openstack/README.md

 If defined, a hostgroup can also be created for the servers created with any of the policies mentioned in the os_server_group module documentation.

-NOTE: as long as https://github.com/ansible/ansible/pull/20969/files remains unmerged, this does not work, unless you provide a modded version of os_server.py with the fix from this PR.
+NOTE: as long as [ansible #20969](https://github.com/ansible/ansible/pull/20969/files) remains unmerged, the static IP will not work, unless you provide a modded version of os_server.py with the fix from this PR.
 ```
 - name: 'Create server'
   import_role: